Key Takeaways

 In Minnesota, employers may engage in digital surveillance of employee emails and messages, particularly when using company-owned systems, provided it aligns with reasonable business interests.
 However, employee privacy rights restrict indiscriminate or overly intrusive monitoring.

 Employers must balance the need for security and productivity with respect for personal communications, especially if personal use is permitted.
-Monitoring should be transparent, targeted, and compliant with federal laws such as the Electronic Communications Privacy Act (ECPA).
+Monitoring should be transparent, targeted, and compliant with federal laws such as the Electronic Communications Privacy Act (ECPA), 18 U.S.C. §§ 2510–2522.
+Clear policies outlining the extent of permissible monitoring help set expectations and reduce legal risk.
+Ultimately, email privacy expectations hinge on lawful, proportionate surveillance respecting employee privacy within the professional environment.
+See also Monitoring Employee’s Email in MN for a detailed treatment of the ECPA and employer obligations.

 Consent Requirements

-Generally, explicit employee consent is not required if the employer owns the email system and has clearly communicated monitoring practices.
+In Minnesota, employers generally do not need explicit employee consent to monitor emails and messages if the employer owns the email system and has clearly communicated monitoring practices through written policies.
 Transparent recording policies that notify employees their emails and messages may be monitored help mitigate privacy concerns and legal risks.

 Monitoring Limitations

-Monitoring should be reasonable, transparent, and directly related to legitimate business interests.
+Monitoring must be reasonable, transparent, and directly related to legitimate business interests—even when employees have acknowledged a monitoring policy.
 Excessive or covert surveillance may violate privacy expectations or state laws.
 Employers should avoid accessing personal accounts or communications unrelated to work.

 How Does Minnesota’s One-Party Consent Rule Affect Workplace Recording?